Article

-Running sponsored ads for your Amazon listings is a great way to increase sales, improve your product discoverability, and grow your organic rankings.
-Overall, an advertising presence on Amazon can bring potentially high returns and is worth the investment.
+Running sponsored ads for your Amazon listings is a great way to increase sales, improve product discoverability, and grow organic rankings.
+An advertising presence on Amazon can potentially bring high returns and is worth the investment.
 To profit from advertising, however, you need to be able to measure the performance of your campaigns.

 One way to measure the success of your advertising efforts is by calculating your RoAS, or return on ad spend.
 Amazon’s Advertising dashboard already provides you with this key metric to help you make informed business decisions, along with other metrics such as ad spend and ad sales.

 So, what’s a good RoAS on Amazon?
-The industry says the average is around 4 but there’s more to it than that — it really depends on your profit margin.
-The good thing is that you can figure out the exact RoAS you need for your ads to be profitable.
+The industry says the average is around 4, but there’s more to it than that — It really depends on your profit margin.
+The good thing is you can figure out the exact RoAS you need in order for your ads to be profitable.

 What is RoAS?